Charles Alexander Calvert: Acting career

 From a draft in his handwriting it appears to have been his intention, had his connection with the Prince's Theatre continued, to crown the series by an arrangement of the three parts of Henry VI together with Richard III in three plays, under the title of The Houses of York and Lancaster.
 Some of Calvert's less elaborate productions included Byron's Manfred (1867) and other plays by Shakespeare.
 He generally had a good "stock" company, in which several actors and actresses of mark received their training.
 The financial viability of the ventures he was associated with seems to have varied.
 The Prince's Theatre passed into the hands of a company in 1868 who quickly rebuilt it, allowing Calvert to fulfill his promise of providing "dramatic entertainment of the highest class".
 His connection with the theatre ended in 1875, shortly before which Calvert had staged a very successful production of Henry V in New York.
 After leaving the Prince's Theatre he produced, at the Theatre Royal, Manchester, Henry VIII in 1877, for which he commissioned a new score for the fifth act by Arthur Sullivan.
 He also staged Byron's Sardanapalus at Liverpool and at the Theatre Royal, Manchester, and superintended a "replica" at Booth's Theatre in New York.

 Later years

-His last years were migratory, spent at the head of a traveling company which appeared in Manchester and at other places.
+His last years were migratory, spent at the head of a travelling company which appeared in Manchester and at other places.
 Towards the end the state of his health, which had given way four years previously, persuaded him to retire to Hammersmith, London where he died on 12 June 1879.
 The genuine admiration felt for him in Manchester had been shown on the occasion of his first departure for New York by a public banquet (4 January 1875).
 His funeral at Brooklands cemetery, near Sale in Cheshire, was made the occasion of a popular demonstration.
 Later in the year (1 and 2 October) a benefit performance of As You Like It was staged in Manchester for his family.